iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 see something different, please let us know by raising your hand.

 ## Prefix Syntax

+> I used to be an adventurer like you, but then I took an arrow in the knee.

 As you can see above, instead of writing `1 + 2` to calculate the sum of one and two, we write `(+ 1 2)`.
 This syntax applies everywhere in Clojure.
 In